Semantic Indexes for Machine Learning-based Queries over Unstructured Data: Related Work

-\minihead{Coresets} Several communities, including the theory and deep learning communities, have considered coresets~\cite{agarwal2005geometric}.
-Coresets are concise summaries of data.
+\minihead{Coresets} Several communities, including the theory and deep learning communities, have considered coresets~\cite{agarwal2005geometric}, which are concise summaries of data.
 They have been used for nearest neighbor searches~\cite{har2004coresets}, streaming data~\cite{braverman2016new}, active learning~\cite{sener2017active}, and other applications.
-We are unaware of work that trains embedding DNNs in a task-agnostic manner for the construction of indexes.
+We are unaware of work that trains embedding DNNs as an index for proxy score generation.

-\minihead{DNN-based queries} Recent work in the database community has focused on accelerating DNN-based queries.
-Many systems have been developed to accelerate certain classes of queries, including selection without statistical guarantees~\cite{kang2017noscope, lu2018accelerating, anderson2018predicate, hsieh2018focus}, selection with statistical guarantees~\cite{kang2020approximate}, aggregation queries~\cite{kang2019blazeit}, limit queries~\cite{kang2019blazeit}, tracking queries~\cite{bastani2020miris}, and a range of other queries.
-These systems aim to reduce the cost of expensive target DNNs, often by using cheap, query-specific proxy models.
-In this work, we propose a general index to accelerate many such queries over the schema induced by the target DNN.
-We leverage many of the downstream query processing techniques used in this prior work.

-Other work assumes that the target DNN is not expensive to execute or that extracting bounding boxes is not expensive~\cite{zhang2019panorama, fu2019rekall}.
-We have found that many applications require accurate and expensive target DNNs, so we focus on reducing executing the target DNN wherever possible.